MEET THE TEAM

 Sam Ford, Treasurer

-Sam Ford holds a Masters degree in Mathematics and currently teaches a variety of university-level mathematics courses.
+Sam Ford holds a Masters degree in Computational and Data Sciences and currently teaches a variety of university-level mathematics courses.

 Elliott Barnett, Secretary

 Born and raised in Savannah, Georgia, Elliott lived in North Carolina for 17 years, graduating from Appalachian State University with a bachelor's degree in English Secondary Education and a minor in TESL (Teaching English as a Second Language).
 He taught high school for 4 years before moving to California where he teaches at a span school in Long Beach.
 Although he teaches ELA, Elliott is passionate about Holocaust education and participates in outreach efforts on behalf of the NC Council of the Holocaust, the United States Holocaust Memorial Museum located in Washington DC, and the LA Museum of the Holocaust.
 Elliott is a grammar nerd and loves cats.

 William Tyler, Creative Director

 William was born and raised in Southern California and always had a keen interest in history, politics, and economics.
 He is currently studying at Chapman University, getting his BFA in Creative Writing.
 As Creative Director, Will has an active role in the production of an array of Regimes Museum media, from the RM Podcast to "Look Into the Archive," as the videographer, the editor, and a contributor.
 He has also acted as the museum's mediator for its international conference in 2020.

 Layla Littlemeyer has two Associate Degrees in Anthropology and Behavioral Sciences, both of which underpin her passion for the study of history and human cultures.
 She is currently pursuing a Bachelor’s degree in Anthropology.
 Ms. Littlemeyer serves as the Director of Research and contributes to the RM Blog.